 Declare whether or not there was a change in the majority underlying ownership in any assets the company acquired before 20 September 1985.
-If there was a change, answer no. In this case, the cost base of the relevant asset(s) is reset under Division 149.
+If there was a change, answer N for No. In this case, the cost base of the relevant asset(s) is reset under Division 149.